What Are Antidepressants?

 Tricyclic Antidepressants (TCAs)

 TCAs are named after the three rings in their chemical makeup.
-This type of medication treats depression; however, it also treats fibromyalgia, a disease of the muscle that generates pain and fatigue.
+TCAs increase levels of norepinephrine and serotonin, both of which are neurotransmitters that block the action of another neurotransmitter, acetylcholine This type of medication treats depression; however, it also treats fibromyalgia, a disease of the muscle that generates pain and fatigue.

 Some side effects of taking Tricyclic Antidepressants are: